Aalberts surface technologies > processes > austempered

 The Carbo-Austempering™ process is a high performance steel heat treatment that combines a high carbon bainitic case with either a bainitic or tempered martensitic core to produce a component with an exceptional combination of strength and toughness.

-Carbo-Austempered ™ steel exhibits:
+Carbo-Austempered ™ steel exhibits

 • Higher tensile strength